Updated Aug 6, 2026

 The ?
 Operator

-The ? operator propagates errors to the caller.
-If the value is Ok, it unwraps it.
+Writing a match for every fallible call gets old fast.
+The ? operator is the shortcut.
+If the value is Ok, it hands you the inner value.
 If it's Err, it returns early from the function with that error.

 use std::fs;